 - Roofers rushing you into signing a contract.
 Do not sign two different contracts.
 Check with the Better Business Bureau and find out if the company has any complaints against them.
 Ask the roofers for references that are in your community, check their license, and make sure they have valid insurance to do the job.

 If you are quoted an unusually low bid, beware that it may be too much of a good thing.

 - Beware the lowest bid for your roof work.
 The lowest bid is not always the best.
 Many roofers that offer the lowest bid will find hidden costs or tell you the cost of materials has gone up late in the job and that you need to pay the difference.
 Materials do go up, but the cost of your job should not increase if they are in the middle of the project.

 - Avoid surprise price increases.
 Make sure you and the contractor have set the price for your roof work before you sign a contract.
 Talk to other companies and get quotes if possible before you decide on one contractor to do your roof.
 Labor and materials should be included as one price for the job.

 If you are approached by a roofer you haven’t heard of claiming to have noticed damage to your roof, beware of these types of scams:

-As mentioned previously, the best way to avoid roofing scams is to work with a trusted local roofer.
+As mentioned previously, the best way to avoid roofing scams is to work with a trusted Buda TX roof repair professional.
 Get recommendations from friends and family, read reviews online, and don’t be afraid to ask your roofer plenty of questions before signing a contract so you know what to expect ahead of time.
-For more information about protecting yourself from the free roof scam, contact Divided Sky Roofing and Exteriors, a local San Marcos roofing company, and we’ll be happy to answer your questions.
+For more information about protecting yourself from the free roof scam, contact Divided Sky Roofing & Solar, a local roofing services company in Buda TX, and we’ll be happy to answer your questions.